tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/Hadoop-cos-DistChecker 工具_intl_en.md

 ## FAQs

 #### Why is there a negative CRC64 checksum in the check report?

-A CRC64 checksum may contain 20 digits which exceed the range of the Java `long` type.
+A CRC64 checksum may contain 20 digits, which exceeds the range of the Java `long` type.
 However, they have the same underlying bytes.
 Therefore, when the `long` value is printed, it may be negative.